ezhilmathir/Circulate-the-values-of-N-variables/README.md

 ![output](./d.png)

 ## Result:
-   Thus,the circulate the values of N variables.
+   Thus,a python program to circulate the n variables using function concept is executed successfully.